harness/developer-hub/release-notes/harness-platform.md

   This is behind the feature flag `PL_NEW_SCIM_STANDARDS`.

-- The response of a CRUD operation on a user or user group now contains the meta fields as per the SCIM 2.0 standards:
+- The response of a CRUD operation on a user or user group now contains the following meta fields as per the SCIM 2.0 standards:

   - createdAt